-- (2) The State Medical Examiner shall manage all aspects of the State Medical Examiner's program. - (3) Subject to the State Personnel Relations Law, the State Medical Examiner may employ or discharge other personnel of the State Medical Examiner's office. - (4) The State Medical Examiner's office shall: - (a) File and maintain appropriate reports on all deaths requiring investigation. - (b) Maintain an accurate list of all active district medical examiners, assistant district medical examiners and designated pathologists. - (c) Transmit monthly to the Department of Transportation a report for the preceding calendar month of all information obtained under ORS 146.113. - (5) Any parent, spouse, child or personal representative of the deceased, or any person who may be criminally or civilly liable for the death, or their authorized representatives respectively, may examine and obtain copies of any medical examiner's report, autopsy report or laboratory test report ordered by a medical examiner under ORS 146.117.
-The system designated to protect and advocate the rights of individuals with developmental disabilities under part C of the Developmental Disabilities Assistance and Bill of Rights Act (42 U.S.C.
-6041 et seq.) and the rights of individuals with mental illness under the Protection and Advocacy for Individuals with Mental Illness Act (42 U.S.C.
-10801 et seq.) shall have access to reports described in this subsection pursuant to ORS 192.517.
-[1973 c.408 s.4; 1987 c.142 s.1; 1995 c.504 s.3; 1995 c.744 s.8]
+(2) The State Medical Examiner shall manage all aspects of the State Medical Examiner's program.

+(3) Subject to the State Personnel Relations Law, the State Medical Examiner may employ or discharge other personnel of the State Medical Examiner's office.

+(4) The State Medical Examiner's office shall:

+(a) File and maintain appropriate reports on all deaths requiring investigation.

+(b) Maintain an accurate list of all active district medical examiners, assistant district medical examiners and designated pathologists.

+(c) Transmit monthly to the Department of Transportation a report for the preceding calendar month of all information obtained under ORS 146.113.

+(5) Any parent, spouse, child or personal representative of the deceased, or any person who may be criminally or civilly liable for the death, or their authorized representatives respectively, may examine and obtain copies of any medical examiner's report, autopsy report or laboratory test report ordered by a medical examiner under ORS 146.117.
+The system described in ORS 192.517 (1) shall have access to reports described in this subsection as provided in ORS 192.517.
+[1973 c.408 §4; 1987 c.142 §1; 1995 c.504 §3; 1995 c.744 §8; 2003 c.14 §60; 2005 c.498 §1]